S3 object storage

-You are able to consume our object storage using the S3 API from any of our Storage regions and availability zones, either from one availability zone at a time or both using replication.
+You are able to consume our object storage by using the S3 API from any of our Storage regions and availability zones, either from one availability zone at a time or both using replication.

 Note